-Figure 6: MAPE of the different XGB models

-Notes: This figure visualizes the MAPE of the four different XGBoost models.
+Figure 6.
+MAPE of the different XGB models.
+Notes: This figure visualises the MAPE of the four different XGBoost models.
 The maps show the average absolute percentage error obtained when applying the individual models within a given region.
-For a granular representation, the 327 NUTS-3 regions were selected as the coresponding levels of representation.
-The representation of the scale is chosen so that the minimum and maximum are the largest and smallest errors respectively of all four methods.
+For a granular representation, the 327 NUTS-3 regions were selected as the corresponding levels of representation.
+The representation of the scale is chosen so that the minimum and maximum are the largest and smallest errors, respectively, of all four methods.

-In summary, it can be seen that the heterogeneity of local real estate markets can still be detected by the XGBoost when it is trained at a higher spatial level.
-In some cases, the use of additional data even leads to a further improvement of the estimation accuracy.
-Therefore, unlike OLS and GAM, the NUTS-3 level is not the optimal spatial level for training the XGBoost, but the NUTS-1 level.
+models into one large global model.
+In some cases, the use of additional data even leads to a further improvement of the estimation accuracy as more nuanced relationships can be learned, and the risk of overfitting decreases.
+Therefore, unlike for the OLS and the GAM, the NUTS-3 level is not the optimal spatial level for training the XGBoost, but the NUTS-1 level.
 However, the results of Table 7 also show that there seems to be a limit regarding the optimal size of the spatial level.
-The results at NUTS-0 level are still better than those at NUTS-3 level, but not as good as on NUTS-1 and NUTS-2 level.
+The results at NUTS-0 level are still better than those at NUTS-3 level but not as good as on NUTS-1 and NUTS-2 level.